ssk-to/spresense-arduino-compatible/README.md

-# Welcome to SPRESENSE Arduino compatible project
+# Welcome to Spresense Arduino compatible project

 Clone this repository and update submodules.